Skip to content

 Pattern 3: Ring Buffer

-For streaming data (such as audio or serial communication), a ring buffer is highly practical:
+For streaming data (like audio, serial), a ring buffer is very practical:

 cpp